rainbow494/arch-1/doc/en-us/how-will-memristors-change-everything.markdown

 > A memristor is a pipe that changes diameter with the amount and direction of water that flows through it.
 If water flows through this pipe in one direction, it expands (becoming less resistive).
 But send the water in the opposite direction and the pipe shrinks (becoming more resistive).
 Further, the memristor remembers its diameter when water last went through.
 Turn off the flow and the diameter of the pipe ”freezes” until the water is turned back on.
 That freezing property suits memristors brilliantly for computer memory.
 The ability to indefinitely store resistance values means that a memristor can be used as a nonvolatile memory.

 For a more technical take on how a memristor works watch [Finding the Missing Memristor](http://www.youtube.com/watch?v=bKGhvKyjgLY).
 The video is excellent.
 It has three sections.
 The first part of the video recounts the fascinating story of [Leon Chua](http://www.eecs.berkeley.edu/~chua/)'s discovery of the memristor, the fourth circuit element, in the 1960s.
 Williams says Chua is to circuit theory what Albert Einstein is to relativity.
 Chua postulated that the memristor existed based on symmetry.
 The resistor, capacitor, and inductor existed so there should be a fourth box to fill out the square.
-I imagine the process something like how missing elements in the periodic table were predicted to exist by looking at gaps in the table.<span id="main" style="visibility: visible;"><span id="search" style="visibility: visible;"> </span></span>A <span>[fifth Cylon](http://blog.zap2it.com/ithappenedlastnight/2009/01/battlestar-gala.html)</span> was also predicted, but that turned out to be a completely different show.
+I imagine the process something like how missing elements in the periodic table were predicted to exist by looking at gaps in the table.
+A     [fifth Cylon](http://blog.zap2it.com/ithappenedlastnight/2009/01/battlestar-gala.html)     was also predicted, but that turned out to be a completely different show.

 ![](http://farm4.static.flickr.com/3532/4560804054_21db04eff1_m.jpg)